-The Company is a mineral exploration company whose principal business is the acquisition and exploration of copper-gold porphyry, mineral exploration properties, with a focus in British Columbia, Canada.
+The Company is a mineral exploration company whose principal business is the acquisition and exploration of mineral exploration properties, with a focus in British Columbia, Canada.

-The Company's material property is the Wildcat property, consisting of 10 mineral claims covering an area of approximately 5,826 hectares in the Omineca Mining Division of British Columbia (the "Wildcat Project" or "Wildcat Property").
-In addition to its option to acquire a 100% interest in the Wildcat Project, the Company has interests in 13 other mineral properties in British Columbia and employs the prospect generator business model whereby it carries out grass-roots exploration on its mineral properties to advance them to a stage where it can attract the participation of a third party with the experience and financial capability to carry out diamond drilling on the properties.
+The Company's material properties are the 9,099 hectare Paragon Project and the 5,041 hectare Sat Property, both located in the Skeena Mining Division of British Columbia.
+The Paragon Project consists of certain mineral claims owned 100% by the Company, and the "Nilkitkwa claims" in which the Company has the option to acquire a 100% interest.
+The Company has the option to acquire a 100% in the Sat Property.
+In addition to these two projects, the Company has interests in 13 other mineral properties in British Columbia and employs the prospect generator business model whereby it carries out grass-roots exploration on its mineral properties to advance them to a stage where it can attract the participation of a third party with the experience and financial capability to carry out diamond drilling on the properties.

-To carry out exploration on its properties, the Company purchased a portable reverse circulation drill that it uses to advance its properties.
+To carry out exploration on its properties, the Company purchased a portable reverse circulation ("RC") drill that it uses to advance its properties.
 This allows the Company to cost-effectively explore its properties on a timely basis.